Professor Asim Roy

 Asim is on the Governing Board of the International Neural Network Society (INNS) and founder and chair of two INNS Sections, one on Autonomous Machine Learning and the other on Big Data Analytics.
-He was also the Guest Editor-in-Chief of a special issue of Neural Networks on autonomous learning and currently the one on big data analytics.
+He was also the Guest Editor-in-Chief of a 2013 special issue of Neural Networks on autonomous learning and currently the one on big data analytics.
 He is the Guest Editor-in-Chief of a Special Research Topic — “Representation in the Brain” of Frontiers in Psychology which will be published as an open access eBook.
 He is the Senior Editor of Big Data Analytics, an open access publication of BioMed Central, and also serves on the editorial boards of Neural Networks and Neural Information Processing — Letters and Reviews.
-He has been the Letters Editor of IEEE Transactions on Neural Networks and has served on the organizing committees of many scientific conferences.
+He has been the Letters Editor of IEEE Transactions on Neural Networks and has served on organizing committees of many scientific conferences.
 He is the General Co-Chair of the INNS Conference on Big Data in San Francisco in 2015 and the Technical Program Co-Chair of IJCNN 2015 in Ireland.
 He is the Program Co-Chair of INNS Big Data Conference 2016 in Thessaloniki, Greece.
 He was the Program Chair for the ORSA/TIMS (Operations Research Society of America / The Institute of Management Sciences) National meeting in Las Vegas and the General Chair of the ORSA/TIMS National meeting in Phoenix.
 Asim is listed in Who’s Who in America.